Corinne's Place

-Corinne's Place is a restaurant in Camden, New Jersey.
+Corinne's Place is a soul food restaurant in Camden, New Jersey.
 In 2022 the restaurant was selected as an America's Classic by the James Beard Foundation.

 History

 Corinne Bradley-Powers, a Camden native and lifelong resident and at the time a single mother, founded the restaurant on Haddon Avenue in Camden in 1989.
 Before starting the business, she was a social worker.
 She bought the property in 1985, but struggled to get a loan, and took on a catering job to fund the business.
 At first, the restaurant was open only on weekends.
 By 1995, it was open Wednesday through Saturday, with an all-day buffet on Sundays.
 Bradley-Powers was often joined in the kitchen by her mother, Fannie Anderson, who had taught her how to cook, while her own daughter worked as a waitress.
 At the time, she advertised the restaurant as "soul food with a touch of class".

 In 2008, Corinne's Place was featured in a Gannett New Jersey article, which called it "a treasured part of Camden's community", noting that regulars often called on Bradley-Powers for catering weddings and other events.

 When the James Beard foundation announced the 2022 America's Classics list, friends texted Bradley-Powers to congratulate her; she had never heard of the foundation or its namesake.